Know Your Numbers is a worksite biometric screening program.

 If you have questions regarding the cost of departmental screenings or the mini-grant application, please email firstname.lastname@example.org.

-Staff and Faculty Health and Well-being is not currently hosting a Know Your Numbers event.
-In the meantime, see the details in the "Departmental Screenings” area above to request to host a Know Your Numbers event within your department!
+See the details in the "Departmental Screenings” area above to request to host a Know Your Numbers event within your department!

 Additionally, talk with your primary care physician about free preventive screenings for blood pressure, cholesterol, and/or Type 2 diabetes.
 Under the Patient Protection and Affordable Care Act, most insurance plans are mandated by law to provide preventive services without requiring the patient to pay copayments, coinsurances or deductibles.
 For information on your health insurance coverage for preventive screenings, please see the resource "Covered Preventive Screenings" or visit healthcare.gov.